rchillyard/Number/README.md

 Complex
 =======
 There are two types of _Complex_: _ComplexCartesian_ and _ComplexPolar_.
-Complex numbers support all of the Field operations, as well as _modulus_ and _complement_.
+Complex numbers support all the Field operations, as well as _modulus_ and _complement_.
 It is easy to convert between the two types of _Complex_.

 Factors